 Read our full Schwinn Airdyne AD8 Dual Action Air Cycle review

-It uses largely the same resistance technology as the more expensive options, although slightly less attention has been paid to the quiet operation and wind deflection that you get with the more expensive options here.
-On top of this, the onboard computer is a more pared-back affair, tracking speed, distance, time and calorie burn, with the ability custom programme interval training sessions.
-There’s just not the option to pair a smartphone or heart rate monitor, like there is with the pricier rivals.
+The Taurus Ergo-X Classic Air Bike uses largely the same resistance technology as the more expensive options in this guide, although slightly less attention has been paid to the quiet operation and wind deflection that you get with the more expensive options here.
+On top of this, the onboard computer is a more pared-back affair, tracking speed, distance, time, and calorie burn, with the ability to create custom interval training sessions.

 What is the best air bike?